HSCT Choices booklet

 AIMS

 Autoimmune and multiple sclerosis (AIMS) is a charity that has been set up to support people living across the UK looking to seek HSCT as a treatment for MS and other autoimmune conditions.
-They offer peer support, signposting, and grants
+They offer information, peer support, signposting, grants and more.

 Scottish HSCT Network